full schedule of Vague Notions brainstorming sessions during Vague Notions at Interface Gallery, Oakland, July 16 - August 10 2014

 $25.
 Available for a limited time on fictilis.com, during our Interlife Crisis show.

-Colors of Commerce was a research project and accompanying exhibition focused on the colors of shipping containers in Seattle and other port cities.
-The show represented the most information about this niche subject that has ever been assembled in one public place.
+a research project and accompanying exhibition about the colors of shipping containers in Seattle and other port cities

 a suite of multimedia projects centering around a collaborative, community-driven effort to address the issue of illegal dumping in West Oakland